ShivamTripathi028/rak-chatbot-backend/product-categories/wisduo/bastwan/datasheet.md

 download: true
 ---

-import RkImage from '@site/src/components/Image' import RkBottomNav from '@site/src/components/Document/BottomNav'

 # RAK3244 BastWAN Breakout Board Datasheet

 ## Overview

 ### Description

 The **RAK3244 BastWAN Breakout Board** is designed to be compatible with the **Feather format** while leveraging the capabilities of the RAK4260 module.
 At its core, the board features the RAK4260, a module built around the ATSAMR34J18B SiP.
-This high level of integration delivers exceptional performance, including LoRa TX power of up to 20&nbsp;dBm.
+This high level of integration delivers exceptional performance, including LoRa TX power of up to 20 dBm.

 A key feature of this breakout board is the ATECC606A **cryptographic co-processor**, which provides secure, hardware-based key storage.
 This sets the RAK3244 BastWAN apart from the RAK4200 and RAK4600 by adding an extra layer of security to future-proof your platform.